NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 To learn or adjust the synaptic cables connecting the nodes in the five-node system we created above, we need to configure the cables themselves to use a local Hebbian-like update.
-For example, if we want the cable `a_c` to evolve over time, we notify it that it needs to update according to:
+For example, if we want the cable `a_c` to evolve over time, we notify the node that it needs to update according to:

 ```python
 a_c.set_update_rule(preact=(a,"phi(z)"), postact=(c,"phi(z)"))
 ```

-where the above sets a (two-factor) Hebbian update that will compute an update/adjustment matrix of the same shape as the underlying synaptic matrix that connects `a` to `c` (essentially a product of post-activation values in `a` with post-activation values in `c`).
+where the above sets a (two-factor) Hebbian update that will compute an adjustment matrix of the same shape as the underlying synaptic matrix that connects `a` to `c` (essentially a product of post-activation values in `a` with post-activation values in `c`).
 Notice that a pre-activation term (`preact`) requires a 2-tuple